 YDEV 353 - Field Experience in Youth Development (1)

 Students will complete 15-30 hours of fieldwork within an organization that serves children and/or youth.
 Fieldwork includes observations, interviews, and a small project.
-(Formerly CURR 347 for YDEV students).
 2 contact hours.

 Prerequisite: FNED 246, SWRK 240, and concurrent enrollment in YDEV 352.